 At Motherwell, we LOVE to read; both of us always have at least one book on the go and we are always discussing them.
-This is why we created The Well Book Club, we wanted to forge a space where we could collect our best reading recommendations for parents: a list that includes everything from the most relevant how-to guides to the most compelling memoirs.
-Each month we jointly pick our favorite book and share why we loved it so damn much.
-For even more suggestions, check out our weekly newsletter—and we’d be happy to hear what’s on your bedside table.
+This is why we curated this selection of books, we wanted to forge a space where we could collect our best reading recommendations for parents: a list that includes everything from the most relevant parenting analyses to the most compelling memoirs.
 Randi and Lauren

 A gripping, genre-bending account of female desire and the trauma that can often intersect with it, Three Women is one of the summer’s hottest reads for a reason.
 The book chronicles the real lives of Maggie, Lina, and Sloane as they grapple with their identities as sexual beings against the backdrop of the current American cultural landscape.
 Why we love it: it’s non-fiction that’s just as gripping as a novel.

 One woman’s experience both as a therapist and as somebody in therapy.
 It may not seem like a parenting book at first glance.
 But as psychologist, author, and mother, Lori Gottlieb acknowledges: “so much of who we are has to do with how we think about our own parents, and our own childhood, and then how we bring that to our own parenting and our own self-conception as parents.”
 Why we love it: Who doesn’t want an insider look into the world of psychology?

 A rich and nuanced account of life as a financially struggling single parent and a recent Barack Obama summer selection.
 Why we love it: single motherhood is bloody hard, we need honest accounts of what it’s like, especially what it’s like without resources.

 Read Motherwell’s Q&A with author Stephanie Land here.